The Growing Trend in Sensor-based Smart Medical Textiles

 “What’s happening in your stomach?” an email popped up as I opened my laptop.
-Mr. Bertalan Mesko had got his hands on Gastric Alimetry, a flagship wearable gastric diagnostic device by Alimetry.
-‘Smart medical textiles’, I thought to myself.
+Mr. Bertalan Mesko had gotten his hands on Gastric Alimetry, a flagship wearable gastric diagnostic device by Alimetry.
+‘Smart medical textiles, ’ I thought to myself.

 The medical textile industry is growing exponentially.
-The increasing general awareness among consumers and the institutional consciousness toward health, hygiene, and point-of-care systems are the key drivers of this growth.
+The key drivers of this growth are the increasing general awareness among consumers and the institutional consciousness toward health, hygiene, and point-of-care systems.

 Alimetry is one example.
-Companies, startups, and even universities are working on various medical textile trends, of these sensor-integrated or smart medical textiles, antimicrobial, and compostable medical textiles.
+Companies, startups, and even universities are working on various medical textile trends, such as sensor-integrated or smart medical textiles, antimicrobial medical textiles, and compostable medical textiles.

 Now, let’s talk about sensor-integrated medical textiles.